 \section{Abstract}

-We develop an optimal regularity theory for parabolic partial differential equations in weighted mixed norm Sobolev-Zygmund spaces.
+We develop an optimal regularity theory for parabolic partial differential equations in weighted mixed-norm Sobolev-Zygmund spaces.
 The results extend the classical Schauder estimates to coefficients that are merely measurable in time and to the critical case of integer-order regularity.
-In addition, nonzero initial data are treated in the optimal trace space via a sharp trace theorem.
+In addition, non-zero initial data are treated in the optimal trace space via a sharp trace theorem.